PeptaHub

 Research summary

-Russian clinical studies involving Retinalamin in AMD, retinitis pigmentosa, and diabetic retinopathy report visual function improvement in up to 80% of treated patients across observational series.
+Russian observational clinical studies involving Retinalamin in AMD, retinitis pigmentosa, and diabetic retinopathy report visual function improvement in approximately 50-80% of treated patients, without randomized controlled trials to confirm these findings.
 A study combining Retinalamin with Epithalamin and Cortexin in 104 diabetic retinopathy patients showed improved visual acuity and reduced macular edema.
 Long-term outcome data in retinal degenerative disorders is published in Russian ophthalmology journals.
 No randomized controlled trials meeting FDA standards have been published in Western peer-reviewed literature.
 Retinalamin is registered and approved in Russia as a retinoprotective pharmaceutical.[1][2][3][4]

 📄This section cites 4 peer-reviewed sources.
 View all references →